Tanner Doll: Hamilton Tiger-Cats

 Doll was signed by the Hamilton Tiger-Cats to a practice roster agreement on June 19, 2018.
 He played in four games for the Tiger-Cats in 2018 before being released on July 21, 2018.

 Edmonton Eskimos

 On August 14, 2018, Doll signed with the Edmonton Eskimos, but didn't dress for a game as he was ultimately released on September 21, 2018.

 BC Lions

 Doll signed with the BC Lions on February 25, 2019, as a free agent.
 He won the long snapper job in training camp following the release of the incumbent, Mike Benson.
 He signed a contract extension with the Lions on February 8, 2021.
+He played in 50 regular season games over three seasons and became a free agent upon the expiry of his contract on February 14, 2023.

+Ottawa Redblacks (second stint)

+On May 22, 2023, it was announced that Doll had signed with the Redblacks.
+He became a free agent after the 2023 season.

 Personal life

 Doll spent eight years living in China during his childhood.
-His father, Garrett, played linebacker and was drafted in the second round of the 1985 CFL Draft by the Calgary Stampeders and played for three seasons with the club.
+His father, Garrett, played linebacker and was drafted in the second round of the 1985 CFL draft by the Calgary Stampeders and played for three seasons with the club.
 His mother, Anna-Lisa, was a member of the junior national synchronized swimming team.